Sanjay007/linux-terminal.com/content/10-tips-to-secure-your-apache-web-server-on-unix-linux/index.md

 ## 5. Disable Directory Browsing
 If you don’t do this, users will be able to see all the files (and directories) under your root (or any sub-directory).

-For example, if they go to http://{your-ip}/images/ and if you don’t have an index.html under images, they’ll see all the image files (and the sub-directories) listed in the browser (just like a ls -1 output).
-From here, they can click on the individual image file to view it, or click on a sub-directory to see its content.
+For example, if you navigate to http://{your-domain}/image/ and if you don’t have an index.html inside image, you will find all the image files under a particular directory as shown and listed in the browser .

+ Now an user can click on any of the listed image file to view , then click on a sub-directory to see its content.

-To disable directory browsing, you can either set the value of Options directive to “None” or “-Indexes”.
+To disable directory browsing, you can either set the value of Options directive to "None" or "-Indexes:".
 A – in front of the option name will remove it from the current list of options enforced for that directory.

-Indexes will display a list of available files and sub-directories inside a directory in the browser (only when no index.html is present inside that folder).
-So, Indexes should not be allowed.

 ```html